-In Practice Mode you can choose to train freely or simulate a race.
-This enables you to familiarise yourself with the sharp turns of each track, and allowing you to perfect your racing line.
-In Practice Mode you can also select the number of laps you wish to complete, your starting position and sometimes, the weather.
+In Practice Mode, you can choose to train freely or simulate a race.
+This enables you to familiarise yourself with the sharp turns of each track, and allows you to perfect your racing line.
+You can also select the number of laps you wish to complete, your starting position and sometimes, the weather.

 For the Senna GP, you simply compete in one race.
 You can choose from three tracks, and your lap times are given after each race.

 As mentioned, when reviewing Super Hang-On, I’m not a fan of racing games.
 There’s nothing wrong with them, they just don’t do it for me, so I am reluctant to spend too much time on them.
-However, I will say that even though I found this game very challenging, I did enjoy playing it.
+However, I did enjoy playing it.

 The game is challenging and much practice is needed to understand the physics of the game.
 Frustratingly, when a collision with another racer occurs, you aways seem to come off worse than the other racer.
 No serious damage occurs, it just slows you down.
 However, if you hit a sign or barrier at high speed, you will crash and your race is over.

 The graphics are bright and colourful, and should be praised for their realism.
 I’d argue that they are superior to F1 (1993).